-State Infrastructure Bank (SIB) Loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB with up to 10% of their Federal Highway apportionments.
+State Infrastructure Bank ("SIB") Loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB with up to 10% of their Federal Highway apportionments.
 The SIB acts as a revolving fund to provide assistance in the form of loans, credit enhancements, capital reserves, subsidized interest rates, or to provide other debt financing security.
 Such loans are interest free.
 In fiscal year 2005, the System received the last advance of the \$55.5 million loan for Seminole Expressway, Project 2.
-Repayments of \$2.5 million occurred as scheduled in both 2012 and 2011, with the balance due in installments through 2026.
+Repayments of \$2.5 million occurred as scheduled in 2014 and 2013, with the balance due in installments through 2026.
 SIB loans are also being utilized as interest cost subsidies for the 2003C bond sale.
-No interest subsidies have been provided through 2011 in the aggregate of \$16.9 million.
-Repayments on this loan were \$0.7 million and \$0.3 million for fiscal year 2012 and 2011, respectively, and will be fully repaid by fiscal year 2034.
+Interest subsidies provided in the aggregate of \$16.9 million.
+Repayments on this loan were \$0.7 million for both fiscal year 2014 and 2013, and will be fully repaid by fiscal year 2034.
 The repayment of these loans is subordinate to the payment of bonded debt.

 As provided in Section 338.223 (4), Florida Statutes, the Department is authorized to make operations and maintenance loans to the System in a fiscal year, subject to a limitation of 1.5% of state transportation tax revenues available for that fiscal year.
-For the years ended June 30, 2012 and 2011, \$0.8 million and \$8.4 million, respectively, were provided to the System primarily in support of the Suncoast Parkway project.
-Repayment began in fiscal year 2012 with a \$2.5 million payment (net of \$0.8 million subsidy provided) from the System's general reserve fund and will be fully repaid by fiscal year 2030.
+For the years ended June 30, 2014 and 2013, \$0.5 million and \$0.7 million, respectively, were provided to the System primarily in support of the SR 80 project.
+Repayments on this were \$6.6 million (net of \$0.5 million subsidy provided) and \$4.5 million (net of \$0.7 million subsidy provided) for fiscal year 2014 and 2013 respectively.
+This loan is paid from the System's general reserve fund and will be fully repaid by fiscal year 2016.

-As provided in Section 338.251, Florida Statutes, the Department is authorized to advance funds to the System in the form of interest free Toll Facility Revolving Trust Fund (TFRTF) loans up to \$1.5 million annually, to reimburse for preliminary engineering expenditures incurred by the System.
+In the Spring of 2012, Senate Bill 1998 repealed the Toll Facility Revolving Trust Fund ("TFRTF") and transferred those revenues and future revenues to the State Transportation Trust Fund.
 Through fiscal year 2009, the System was awarded and expended \$9.0 million in TFRTF loans from the Department for eligible expenditures.
 Repayment of these interest free loans begins in fiscal year 2015 with final payment due in fiscal year 2020.

-Following are maturities of advances payable to the Department at June 30, 2012 (in thousands):
+Following are maturities of advances payable to the Department at June 30, 2014 (in thousands):